- On choosing between waxed and leather woodworking aprons

 Aaron Leather Goods 7-pocket, waxed canvas/ leather, woodworking apron

-- Has deep leather pockets.
+- Comes with deep leather pockets.

 - Made of 17 oz waxed canvas.